rustdesk/doc.rustdesk.com/content/client/mac/_index.en.md

 Please follow this
 [https://github.com/rustdesk/rustdesk/issues/974#issuecomment-1185644923](https://github.com/rustdesk/rustdesk/issues/974#issuecomment-1185644923).

-In 1.2.4, you can try out `Input source 2` which can be seen by clicking on keyboard icon on the toolbar.
+In version 1.2.4, you can try out `Input source 2` which can be seen by clicking on keyboard icon on the toolbar.
 {{% /notice %}}

 To capture screen, you need to grant RustDesk **Accessibility** permission and **Screen Recording** permission.
 RustDesk will guide you to the settings window.